xamberl/DFT-raMO/docs/src/tutorials/IrIn3.md

   these runs.
 * raMOs 287 and 288 show delocalization and unexpected p-like character on the In atoms.
 Electrons are not assigned to these raMOs and the functions are returned to the basis set.
-However, the p-like character informs our next target, as raMO functions are orthogonal to each other.
+However, the ``p``-like character informs our next target, as raMO functions are orthogonal to each other.

-For the final run, we now target the In p orbitals.
+For the final run, we now target the In ``p`` orbitals.
 Create the last input file, `step4.yaml`:
 ```yaml
 checkpoint: 11_In-In/11_In-In_286_4.chkpt
 auto_psphere: true